microsoft/bedrock/gitops/teamcity/README.md

 1. [Image Tag Release Pipeline](./ImageTagRelease.md)
 2. [Manifest Generation Pipeline](./ManifestGeneration.md)

+If you would like to trigger Octopus Deploy from TeamCity, follow the guide [here](./ConnectToOctopus.md).

 ## Challenges with TeamCity

 - Upgrading from one version to another is a time consuming task with TeamCity